guillaumearm/spt-trap-aio/README.md

 - All cases can be put in backpacks
 - Reduced insurance time return for prapor and therapist to 1 hour
 - Reduced scav cooldown to 10 minutes
+- Can wear MP7-A1, MP7-A2, MP9 and MP9-N in the pistol holster

 ### Flea market